You can remove the administrator privilege from domain users and still allow users to start certain applications as administrators.

 You can configure elevated applications and user-installed applications.

 You can elevate applications based on a particular hash, path, or publisher, or on command-line arguments.

 - With argument-based elevation, you can configure specific combinations of file paths and command-line arguments to be elevated.
-User Environment Manager only elevates an executable file when a user runs the file from one of the configured file paths using a corresponding command-line argument.
+VMware Dynamic Environment Manager only elevates an executable file when a user runs the file from one of the configured file paths using a corresponding command-line argument.
 Users must use the fully qualified path to run the targeted executable files.